13 September 2012

-Christians must create a culture of leadership to engage effectively in the public square, the Evangelical Alliance Council heard at its meeting in September.
+Christians must create a culture of leadership to engage effectively in the public square, the Evangelical Alliance Council has heard.

 The Council, made up of church and organisational leaders from across the evangelical spectrum, met this week to discuss advocacy in politics and the media.